Noble Eagle call down Victory

 Our school's first classroom building was constructed on 33 acres and was occupied in December of 1972.
 Oak Hall grew quickly and required steady additions and new buildings.
 The Edith D. Cofrin Theater was built in 1978 and many other improvements were completed in 1988, 1990 and 1993.
 A media center with a computer lab was built in 1996.
 Three years later, the school obtained a bond in order to expand its facilities.
 This expansion included a separate middle school, additional playing fields, and a maintenance building to support the growing campus.

-Pictured at Oak Hall School's groundbreaking: Rachel Emmel, Alan Edgar, George Little, Harry Walker, Glenna Brashear, Aiden Keeter.
+Pictured at Oak Hall School's groundbreaking: Rachel Emmel, Alan Edgar, George Little, Harry Walker, Glenna Brashear, Aden Keeter.
 Kneeling: Robert Head, Headmaster Bishop Blackwell, Ned Scott.

 The Middle School opened its doors to 169 students on August 23, 1999.
 It housed an administration building and two classroom buildings.